adikabintang/kolor-di-dinding/networking/tcp.md

 QUIC implements *streams*, and the QUIC streams can be made without waiting for the previous one to complete (multiplexing QUIC streams on a single UDP connections).

 See the picture here, it's nice: https://http3-explained.haxx.se/en/why-quic/why-tcphol

+## SYN flood attack

+Attacker sends SYN, server replies with SYNACK, and the attacker flees.
+This condition is also known as TCP half open.

+The server, upon receiving the SYN, save the Transmission Control Block (TCB) in a struct, a few bytes.
+It keeps the state.
+If the attackers flood the server with SYN and does not reply with the ACK after server sends SYNACK, this can deplete the server's resource.
+When the server does not receive ACK, the server may re-transmit the SYNACK and also set the timeout until it purges that connection.

+What to do: TCP SYN cookies (see page 58 of https://moodle.epfl.ch/pluginfile.php/2722993/mod_resource/content/0/transportSols.pdf and https://en.wikipedia.org/wiki/SYN_cookies)

+The server sends a cookies (let's say `y`) to the client, then the server does not keep the state (not in memory, no timer for timeout).
+Client sends `y+1` with the ACK.
+Server subtract that, and check if it the cookie is valid, then it will construct the TCB.

+The cookie depends on timestamp (for checking the timeout) and (src ip, src port, dest ip, dest port).
+All of them are hashed.
+The server, when receiving the cookie back from client with the ACK, check the validity of the hash value.

 # misc